 The minimum requirement for the Master of Arts degree is 33 hours of graduate credit in English.
 All students must take ENG 600, Research Methods, in their first semester.
 Before beginning a teaching assistantship students must take ENG 501, Professional Seminar in College Composition.
 Completion of the third year of a college foreign language course or passing a reading examination in a foreign language is required for all students of the Master of Arts degree.
-Toward the end of their course work, students must pass a formal M.A. examination, the details of which are available on the Department of English website at http://www.jmu.edu/english/graduate/grad_exam.html.
+Toward the end of their course work, students must pass a formal M.A. examination, the details of which are available on the Department of English website.